Or Call us now at 619-866-4461 (US), to discuss your project's needs with an Expert

 Although VR equipment is affordable, the situation with AR is even better – instead of buying headsets and glasses, clients can enter the world of augmented reality within a few seconds, as long as the process of app installation lasts.

 Available for Android and iOS, designed both for design and presentation purposes, ARki overlays 3D models onto existing 2D floor plans.
-With features such as real-time shadow analysis, material switching, and physics simulation, ARki is a great choice both for visualization and for building projects.
+With features such as real-time shadow analysis, material switching, and physics simulation, ARki is a great choice both for visualization and for construction projects.
 Besides, it’s completely free!

 2. Smart Reality